curtisalexander/readstat-rs/README.md

 Why does this happen?
 Is this an ementation error?
 No, truncation to only 14 decimal digits has been purposely implemented within the Rust code.

-As a specific example, when testing with the [cars.sas7bdat](data/README.md) dataset, the numeric value `4.6` as observed within SAS was being returned as `4.6000000000000005` (16 digits) within Rust.
-The `cars.sas7bdat` dataset was created on Windows.
+As a specific example, when testing with the [cars.sas7bdat](data/README.md) dataset (which was created originally on Windows), the numeric value `4.6` as observed within SAS was being returned as `4.6000000000000005` (16 digits) within Rust.
 Values created on Windows with an x64 processor are only accurate to 15 digits.

 Only utilizing 14 decimal digits [mirrors the approach](https://github.com/WizardMac/ReadStat/blob/master/src/bin/write/mod_csv.c#L147) of the [ReadStat binary](https://github.com/WizardMac/ReadStat#command-line-usage) when writing to `csv`.